Personjs0421/personjs.github.io/source/_posts/liwary.md

 ![Alt text](https://github.com/Personjs0421/Personjs0421.github.io/blob/main/source/pfp.jpg)

 We notice that there are two classes,  `book`  and `user`.
 The User class does... well not really anything.
 However, the book class is interesting.
-We can see that it uses the `$name` variable to find the corresponding book and then returns the content whenever an instance of the class is treated as a string.
+We can see that it uses the `$name` variable to find the corresponding book and then returns the content of said book whenever an instance of the class is treated as a string.

-Also note that if the name is not `fakeflag` but the name contains "flag", the word "flag" gets deleted.
+Also note that if the name is not `fakeflag` but contains "flag", the word "flag" gets deleted.